Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Recovery of the Cosmological Parameters

 If the method is an unbiased estimator of $f \sigma_8$, we expect $\bstar = 1$\footnote{Note that this parameter is equivalent to that defined as $\beta^*$ in HH21, we change our notation here for clarity.}, but if there is a bias this allows us to calibrate it.

 \item We also calculate the velocity scatter around the regression, $\sigma_v$.
 This is a measure of how well our mock 2M++ density fields can predict the peculiar velocities.

 \end{enumerate}

 In observational studies of the distance scale and peculiar velocities, it has been standard practice to combine the measured distances and redshifts of individual galaxies that are in groups or clusters \citep[e.g.,][]{sandage_steps_1975, de_vaucouleurs_extragalactic_1979, aaronson_infrared_1979, lynden-bell_photometry_1988, tully_cosmicflows-4_2023}.
-This is because the motions of individual satellite galaxies, with respect to the centre of mass of the galaxy group, are essentially random or ``thermal'' noise, and not described by eq.\ \ref{eqn:v_r}.
-Therefore, here we compare the predicted peculiar velocities with the peculiar velocities of the halo as a whole (or its proxy, the central galaxy) as measured in the N-body simulation.
+This is because the motions of individual satellite galaxies, with respect to the centre of mass of the galaxy group, are essentially random or ``thermal'' noise, and not described by equation (\ref{eqn:v_r}).
+In C15, this was also done, using the ``friends-of-friends'' groups defined by \cite{lavaux_2m_2011} and taking the mean redshifts of the grouped galaxies when constructing the density field.
+C15 also used the group redshifts of Tully-Fisher peculiar velocity galaxies where appropriate.
+Finally, the \cite{turnbull_cosmic_2012} `A1' supernovae sample used by C15 also used the mean cluster redshift for supernovae appearing in galaxy clusters.
+Therefore, for consistency, here we compare the predicted peculiar velocities with the peculiar velocities of the halo as a whole, or, rather, its proxy in MDPL2, its central galaxy.
+In the SAG and SAGE SAMs, by construction the central galaxies have the same redshifts as their host ``friends-of-friends'' halo.